A Guide To Tasmania's Tamar Valley

 If you're a wine lover, this is an absolute must-stop vineyard.
 The view is to die for, so it’s worth taking a seat, getting a cheese board, and embracing your surrounds with a glass of pinot or two.

 Stop and enjoy some of the delicious treats you’ve found along the way with a picnic in front of one of the best views in the region.
-There is an interesting historic tale, great parking and BBQ facilities, toilets, and safe viewing platforms.
+Find out about the lookout’s history of how the area was once the hideout for infamous bushranger Mathew Brady, all while enjoying the great parking and BBQ facilities, toilets, and safe viewing platforms.
 Surrounded by natural green beauty and the array of vineyards, it’s the perfect rest stop.

 Make sure you fit in a short trip up to the very top end of Tassie; or even better, camp there!
 It’s roughly a 50-minute drive from the wine region.
 This national park and its surrounds are one that should be added on to everyone’s bucket list.